 support may be all a child needs.
 In other cases, medicines and family therapy are

 needed to help them cope.
-If medicine is prescribed, your child should be watched
+Your child should be watched and evaluated regularly if

 appointments for the length of therapy suggested.

-If your child's mental health problems directly interfere with school performance,
+mental health problems directly interfere with school performance.
+These protective

 laws fall under the Americans with Disabilities Act (ADA) and Section 504 of the Civil